Hamish-Leahy/Utility-Library/README.md

 Check out the Documentation and Examples to get started.

-© 2023 Your Name.
+© 2023 Hamish Leahy.
 All rights reserved.